 General Remarks

 The property was found to be in a condition commensurate with its age.
-General routine maintenance works are, however, required.
+General routine maintenance, modernisation and u would, however, be to the property's advantage. pgrading works

+The property has been altered and amended over the years although it is our opinion this is historic.

+The property has been affected by past settlement evidenced by off level sections of flooring and distortions to the external limitations of our single inspection any movement now appears to be historic and longstanding in nature and consistent with age.

 Essential Repairs

 None evident.

-Estimated cost of essential repairs]
+Estimated cost of essential repairs

 Retention recommended?
 Yes X No

-Retention amount]
+Retention amount

 Comment on Mortgageability

 It is considered the subjects provide suitable security for mortgage loan purposes subject to individual lenders criteria.

 Valuation

-Market value in present condition £ 190,000
+Market value in present condition £ 185,000

 Market value on completion of essential repairs £

-Insurance reinstatement value £ 220,000
+Insurance reinstatement value £ 300,000

 (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No

 Declaration

-Signed Craig Brown Electronically signed :- 19/09/2023 19:14
+Signed Craig Brown

+Electronically signed :- 01/08/2024 16:46
-Surveyor's name Craig Brown

-Professional qualifications BSc, MRICS
+Surveyor's name Craig Brown Professional qualifications BSc, MRICS

 Company name J & E Shepherd Chartered Surveyors

 Address 4 Grampian Court, Beveridge Square, Livingston, EH54 6QF

 Telephone 01506 416777

 Email Address livingston@shepherd.co.uk

-Date of Inspection 13/09/2023
+Date of Inspection 31/07/2024